EJ72/BG3UnPAKer/README.md

 3. The application will list the archive files in the selected folder.
 Select an archive from the list to load its contents.

 #### Browsing Files
-- The contents of the selected archive will be displayed in a tree view.
+- Right-Click on an archive and the contents of the selected archive will be displayed in a tree view.
 Expand the nodes to navigate through the directories and files.

 #### Extracting Files
 1. Select a file in the tree view.